yachty66/MaxBook/home.md

 - 29.08.2022
 - Personal hompage in one markdown file in a book format.
 Serves as project overview.
 The theory is that probabilities to finish a project increase if the project is written down.

-### Start Google Chrome in full screen
-- No date available.
-- Python solution for starting Google Chrome in full screen.

 ### Ultramarathon
 - 17.07.2022
 - Increasing running length every Sunday by 5 kilometers.
 So far at 40km.
 No goal about the ultimate length but 70km sounds great.
 Should try to sign up for official ultra marathon for having a real goal and some pressure otherwise to much doubt.